luogan1234/prerequisite-prediction/README.md

 1. Run `python init.py` to download datasets.
 Dataset introduction is at `dataset/readme.md`.

-2. Run `bash experiment_main.sh` to do main experiments.
+2. Run `bash experiments.sh` to do experiments.

-3. Run `bash experiment_other.sh` to do other experiments.

 4. Run `python stat.py` to get the experiment results.